vpisarev/ficus/README.md

 # Ficus

-This is a new functional language with first-class array support and _planned_ object-oriented features. `ficus` compiler generates a portable C/C++ code out of .fx files.
+This is a new functional language with the first-class array support and _planned_ object-oriented features. `ficus` compiler generates a portable C/C++ code out of .fx files.